Jon Berti Preview, Player Props: Marlins vs. Mets

-On Tuesday, Jon Berti (hitting .400 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:10 PM ET.
+On Wednesday, Jon Berti (batting .400 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 7:40 PM ET.

-He smacked two homers in his last appearance (going 2-for-4) in his last appearance against the Brewers.
+In his most recent game, he hit two homers in his last appearance (going 2-for-4) against the Brewers.

 Sportsbook Promo Codes